 About Fulbright Germany

-The German-American Fulbright Commission (Fulbright Germany) facilitates academic exchange between the United States and Germany.
+The German-American Fulbright Commission (Fulbright Germany) facilitates academic exchange between the US and Germany.
 Fulbright Germany awards up to 700 scholarships yearly for study, research, teaching, and continuing education in the US and Germany, thus actively promoting transatlantic dialogue.

 Our Mission

-The German-American Fulbright Commission facilitates connections, mutual learning and dialogue among students, scholars, educators, artists and professionals in the United States and Germany.
+Fulbright Germany facilitates connections, mutual learning and dialogue among students, scholars, educators, artists and professionals in the US and Germany.

 We champion the power of the Fulbright experience to nurture and enable human potential.
 Through their Fulbright experience, our grantees and alumni gain empathy, resilience, and courage, as they discover and embark on new paths to advance knowledge and effect positive change in our societies and the world.